alefore/weblog/ten-years-of-edge.md

 TODO: Move the following paragraph:

 A pattern that deserves mention is balanced trees of immutable objects.
-This is very specific in comparison with the previous patterns, but this structure is so versatile that it deserves its own mention.
+This is very specific compared tothe previous patterns, but this structure is so versatile that it deserves its own mention.
 Mutation operations don't mutate the tree, they return new trees with the operation applied.
-The new and old trees share as much of the branches as possible.
+Trees new and old share as many branches as possible.
 This allows very efficient implementation of most operations.
 Inserting, erasing or retriving an element at an arbitrary location all have logarithmic runtime complexity.